wp-plugins/ns-google-sheets-connector/readme.txt

 1. Rename Sheet 1 (tab 1 of the spreadhseet) to something simple that makes sense (maybe the name of your form).
 1. Add a column name in Row 1 for "date" and each form field you will have in your form (default CF7 form field names are "your-name", "your-email", "your-subject", "your-message").
 1. Install this plugin.
+1. Go to Settings > NS Sheets to configure the plugin and click the link to generate a Google Code to paste in the Google Access Code box.
-1. Edit the plugin settings and copy / paste the name of your spreadsheet and worksheet into the settings under Settings > NS Sheets.
+1. Copy / paste the name of your spreadsheet and worksheet into the Google Sheet Name setting.
-1. Add the ID of the form you want to use in the settings.
+1. Add the spreadsheet tab name and ID of the form you want to use in the settings.
 1. Save your settings.
 1. Test your form submit and verify that the data shows up in your Google Sheet.
 1. Have a beer and celebrate!